sal-jim/Owlet/README.md

 # Owlet Daily 🦉🗞️

-Owlet Daily is **my project** — a calm, read-only daily newspaper UI with significant changes from its origin.
-It is built out of **bird** ([steipete/bird](https://github.com/steipete/bird)) to surface Explore headlines, topic desks, and classifieds — without any posting to X/Twitter.
+A calm, read-only daily newspaper UI that surfaces Explore headlines, topic desks, and classifieds — without any posting to X/Twitter.

+Built on top of **bird** ([steipete/bird](https://github.com/steipete/bird)) and heavily reworked into a newspaper experience.

 ```
      ,_,
     (O,O)
-    (   )  Owlet
+    (   )  Owlet Daily
      " "
 ```

-## What This Is ✨

-- Built out of **bird** ([steipete/bird](https://github.com/steipete/bird)) as the foundation.
-- Heavily reworked into a daily newspaper experience.
-- **Posting to X/Twitter is removed** — this project keeps only **read ability**.
-- Focused on compiling and presenting Explore content in a clean, newspaper-like layout.

-## Run It Locally 🚀
+## Features

+- Read-only by design — no posting, replying, or write actions to X/Twitter
+- Clean, newspaper-like layout for browsing Explore content
+- Lightweight and focused

+## Getting Started

 1. Install dependencies: